IABTechLab/uid2docs/docs/ref-info/ref-integration-sso-providers.md

 There are two ways to integrate Facebook Login with UID2: with an <Link href="glossary-uid#gl-oidc">OpenID Connect (OIDC)</Link> token or without.

-### Facebook SSO Using an OIDC Token on iOS
+### Facebook Login Using an OIDC Token on iOS

 To get an email address from [Facebook Login](https://developers.facebook.com/docs/facebook-login/) using an [OIDC token](https://developers.facebook.com/docs/facebook-login/guides/access-tokens/get-oidc/) on iOS:

-1. Implement Facebook Login (for details, see [Use Facebook Login in Your iOS App](https://developers.facebook.com/docs/ios/use-facebook-login)) and request the email permission.
+1. Implement Facebook Login (for details, see [Use Facebook Login in Your iOS App](https://developers.facebook.com/docs/ios/use-facebook-login)) and request the `email` permission.

-1. Extract the user's email address from the OIDC authentication token: for example, by using the Profile helper class.
+1. Extract the user's email address from the OIDC authentication token: for example, by using the `Profile` helper class.
 For details, see [OIDC Tokens in Facebook Login for iOS](https://developers.facebook.com/docs/facebook-login/guides/access-tokens/get-oidc).

-### Facebook SSO Without an OIDC Token
+### Facebook Login Without an OIDC Token

 To get an email address from [Facebook Login](https://developers.facebook.com/docs/facebook-login/) without using an OIDC token:

 1. Request a [user access token](https://developers.facebook.com/docs/facebook-login/guides/access-tokens#usertokens), specifying the `email` permission.

-1. If the user has granted the `email` permission, make a Graph API call to the [/me endpoint](https://developers.facebook.com/docs/graph-api/overview#me), using the user access token, and specify `email` as one of the fields.
+1. If the user has granted the `email` permission, make a Graph API call to the [`/me` endpoint](https://developers.facebook.com/docs/graph-api/overview#me), using the user access token, and specify `email` as one of the fields.

 ### Sample Applications

-The following applications are available as examples to help you code your Facebook SSO integration for mobile apps:
+The following applications are available as examples to help you code your Facebook SSO integration for apps:

 - [Facebook Login sample application for Android](https://github.com/facebook/facebook-android-sdk/tree/main/samples/FBLoginSample)